Sidharth-Gulati/SnapshotAnalyzer/README.md

 To use the Termination sub-command : 'python shots.py instances terminate --uni=*Value*'

-To use the Create Snapshots sub-command : 'python shots.py snapshots create_snapshots --uni=*Value*'
+To use the Create Snapshots sub-command : 'python shots.py instances create_snapshots --uni=*Value*'

+To use the Rebooting sub-command : 'python shots.py' instances reboot --uni=*Value*'

 ## For EBS volumes command---